SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

      - When specified, tells SQream DB to stop loading after the specified number of rows.
    * - ``DELIMITER``
      - ``','``
-     - Specifies the field terminator - the character that separates fields or columns columns within each row of the file
+     - Specifies the field terminator - the character or characters that separates fields or columns columns within each row of the file
    * - ``RECORD DELIMITER``
      - ``\n`` (UNIX style newline)
      - Specifies the row terminator - the character that separates lines or rows